bab-lab/bab-lab.github.io/content/people/index.md

        MSc Student (she/her)
        <img src="mcguire-profile.jpg" alt="Kelsey" width="300" />
       text: |
-        <br> <br> <br> <br>
+        <br> <br> <br>
         I am pursuing a Masters of Science within the lab, where my thesis aims to understand how aquatic, mainly submerged and emergent, vegetation alters Methane dynamics in Kaska (Northern British Columbia) lakes.
-Before entering the lab, I earned a BSc in Geographical Sciences from the University of British Columbia.
-Outside of school, you can often find me listening to some music, curled up with a book, and staying out of the pesky Vancouver rain.
+Before entering the lab, I earned a BSc in Geographical Sciences from the University of British Columbia, where I had the opportunity to work in temperate wetlands, tropical savannas/forests, and now I'm moving North to complete the trifecta!
+Outside of school, you can often find me listening to some music, curled up with a book, and hoping for a rare Vancouver thunderstorm.
         <br>

         **Previous Education**: